MicrosoftDocs/win32/desktop-src/WinSock/improving-a-slow-application-2.md

 ---
-Description: 'This section examines a portion of a sample application that operates over the network very slowly.
-Throughout this section, modifications are made to the initial code to improve its performance.' ms.assetid: '29b96540-1b45-46b7-871a-e728aa50ad24'
+Description: This section examines a portion of a sample application that operates over the network very slowly.
+Throughout this section, modifications are made to the initial code to improve its performance. ms.assetid: 29b96540-1b45-46b7-871a-e728aa50ad24
-title: Improving a Slow Application
+title: Improving a Slow Application ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Improving a Slow Application